syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 #### Handling reading and writing values to and from the data object

-By default, value will be shown in editor by getting it from data object and after editing data object will be committed with new value.
-If you want to customize the value, you need to override [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager.html).
+By default, the value will be shown in editor by getting it from the data object.
+After editing, the data object will be committed with a new value.
+To customize the value, override the [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager.html).

 Here, the value is reading and writing from/to the data object.